TCE IS Built for Meaningful Fun!

 So, what exactly does a camper get to do?
-Every day we choose from hundreds of different activities, taken from the real-life needs and opportunities of the farm – checking on the rabbits, picking berries, collecting eggs, preparing a meal, repairing a fence, feeding the goats, building in the woodshop, playing on the lawn and in the pastures.
+Every day we choose from hundreds of activities, taken from the real-life needs and opportunities of the farm – checking on the rabbits, picking berries, collecting eggs, preparing a meal, repairing a fence, feeding the goats, building in the woodshop, playing on the lawn and in the pastures.
 Importantly, campers have freedom with responsibility, picking projects, chores and play that they find fun, rather than being assigned them by an adult.

 What’s it like?
 Life on the farm is “family style.”
 We eat together, work together, play together.
 Friendships build naturally, we learn to trust and be trustworthy, and to treat others as we would like to be treated.
 Adults are mentors and guides facilitating discovery rather than umpires or policemen.